Hometutorials

 We recommend you follow this tutorial using a Cost-Optimized Instance.

-• You have an Instance running Ubuntu Jammy Jellyfish (22.04 LTS)
+• An Instance running Ubuntu Jammy Jellyfish (22.04 LTS)

-• You have a domain or subdomain configured to point to the IP address of your Instance
+• A domain or subdomain configured to point to the IP address of your Instance

-• You have enabled the SMTP ports to send emails from your Instance
+• Enabled the SMTP ports to send emails from your Instance

 Installing GitLab